 The Dude Creek CHA is most notably used by sandhill cranes during spring and fall migrations, but also serves as a migratory stopover for other waterfowl and shorebirds (Map 3).
-Several species of hawks, owls, and songbirds as well as bald eagles use the habitat found in the Dude Creek area (Table 2).
+Several species of hawks, owls, and songbirds as well as bald eagles use the habitat found in or near the Dude Creek CHA (Table 2).